bkesterJP/content-ops-starter-jp2/content/pages/index.md

         subtitle: AI Enterprise Fintech
         text: >
-          rtzen is helping mid-market CFOs optimize treasury operations, by using AI to ingest complicated financial data streams and act autonomously to generate income.
+          rtzen is helping mid-market CFOs optimize treasury operations, by using AI to ingest complicated. disparate financial data streams and act autonomously to generate income.

           Current Series Seed with $4M raised.